GridPlus/phonon-network/card-specification.md

 |  0x9000     |  Success                                  |
 |  0x????     |  Key Not Found                            |

 Set descriptor asks the card to set data for a phonon key which describes the blockchain assets that key encumbers.
+Once set, a descriptor cannot be modified again.

 #### LIST_PHONONS
 * CLA: 0x80